 - The (meta) data includes qualified references to other (meta) data.

 A process of continuous or periodic collection and analysis of data to compare how well a project, program, or policy is being implemented against expected progress and results, in order to track performance against plans and targets, to identify reasons for under or over achievement, and to take necessary actions to improve performance.
-Monitoring is usually the responsibility of program management and operational staff, while evaluation as defined in the CGIAR Policy and Standards is carried out by external evaluators.
-Monitoring is also used for research purposes to guide decisions on research design and adjustment.

 In the context of the CGIAR, this refers to the accountability of all partners, including donors, for the efficiency of outputs, outcomes and impacts of a program, institution or policy and sustainability of research.